benediktkr/reddit-communities/README.md

 reddit-communities
 ==============

-This is my humble try at crawling and graphic reddit, with the purpose of analysing it as a social network.
+Crawling and graphig reddit, with the purpose of analysing it as a social network.

 How?
 --------------

 Subreddits commonly link to other subreddits in their "sidebar".
 This is available with the Reddit API.
-I then interpret each subreddit as a vertex in the graph and the links as edges.
+We then interpret each subreddit as a vertex in the graph and the links between subreddits as edges.

 Novel findings
 ---------------

 So far I have crawled about 17,000 subreddits (vertices) and just above 100,000 links (edges) between them.
 There are much more according to metareddit.

+The starting point has been `/r/Iceland/`, with no special reason except I've frequented it the longest.

 I have found that some communities are topologically disconnected from the rest of reddit.
-But since we have a directed graph, they are not nessecarily topologically disconnected from reddit.
+But since this is a directed graph, they are not nessecarily topologically disconnected from reddit.
 A prime exaple of this are the communities formed around /r/clojure/.

 If we order subreddits with respect to their in-degree (number of subreddits linking to them) and without regard of the number of subscribers, we reveal one interesting statistic abour reddit.